May 18, 2025

 I could sing of Your love forever, I could sing of Your love forever

-(chorus X2)
+(Chorus X2)

 Thank you to those who helped with worship today:

-Worship Assistant Stephanie L
+Worship Assistant Pam Francis

-New Direction Praise Team Randy Gomez, Michelle Grim Kati, Lawrence Kati,
+New Direction Praise Team Randy Gomez, Michelle Grim Kati, Lawrence Kati, Matt Overholt, Mary Overholt